-The Teagasc Soils Map indicates that the site is underlain by made ground.
-Immediately surrounding the site to the south, east and west, the Quaternary geology of the site is comprised of till derived from the underlying limestone bedrock.
+The Teagasc Soils Map indicates the site locality comprises urban sediment.
+Directly underlying and north of the leak location the Quaternary geology is classified as urban.
+Surrounding the site to the south, east and west, the Quaternary geology of the site is comprised of till derived from the underlying limestone bedrock.

-The GSI Bedrock Geology Map (scale 1:100,000) indicates the site is underlain by a dark fine-grained limestone and shale of the Lucan formation.
+The GSI Bedrock Geology Map (scale 1:100,000) indicates the site is underlain by marine basinal facies, a dark fine-grained limestone and shale of the Lucan formation.
 No geological features are noted within the surrounding area.

 A number of geotechnical records are located within the vicinity of the site.
-Two boreholes were drilled on St. James's Walk (R3064) which encountered made ground up to 3.2 metres below ground level (m bgl) underlain by stiff gravelly clay up to 9.5 m bgl.
+Two boreholes were drilled on St. James's Walk (R3064) where engineered fill/made ground was noted to a maximum of 3.2 metres below ground level (m bgl) which was underlain by stiff gravelly clay to a maximum 9.5 m bgl.
 Bedrock was not encountered.
-Five boreholes were drilled on a site between Forbes Lane and Marrowbone Lane (R848), which encountered made ground up to 1.5 m bgl, underlain by sandy gravelly clay up to 7 m bgl.
-Again, bedrock was not encountered.
+Five boreholes were drilled on a site between Forbes Lane and Marrowbone Lane (R848) where a similar stratigraphy was encountered.
+Fill/made ground extended to a maximum of 1.5 m bgl, underlain by sandy gravelly clay up to 7 m bgl.

-Bedrock was encountered in boreholes drilled approximately 150 m south of the site (R4796), at depths of approximately 8 m bgl.
+Bedrock was encountered in boreholes drilled approximately 150 m south of the site (R4796), at depths of approximately 8.0 m bgl.